Semprini/blortbot/README.md

 Comes with 2 bots:

 ## BaseBot
-An extensible bot which recognises !hello messages and responds with hello <user>
+An extensible bot which recognises !hello messages and responds with hello {user}.

+Uses only standard library so no need to install dependencies

 To run you need to set 3 environment variables:
  - BOT_NAME